 The Truth About Clogs

 The truth is, clogs are among the most harmful or injurious shoe types available to consumers.
-And most clogs share many of the same unfavorable and damaging design features that other conventional shoes possess (please see the section immediately below for more detailed info about these features).
-Clogs, like other conventional shoes, strip your foot of its inherent power, destabilize your main foot arch, and contribute to common toe deformities and problems, such as hallux valgus, bunions, tailor's bunions, hammertoes, and clawtoes, among others.
-Clogs also make it difficult for you to experience much (if any) tactile feedback from the ground you walk on, due to their extraordinary thick and rigid soles.
+And most clogs share many of the same unfavorable and damaging design elements that other conventional shoes possess (please see the section immediately below for more detailed info about these elements).
+Clogs, like other conventional shoes, strip your foot of its inherent power, destabilize your main foot arch, and contribute to common toe deformities and problems, such as hallux valgus, bunions, tailor's bunions (bunionettes), hammertoes, and clawtoes, among others.
+Clogs also make it difficult for you to experience much (if any) tactile feedback from the ground you walk on, due to their extraordinarily thick and rigid soles.

 You won’t hear this truth about clogs from many other sources, which is why it’s so important to heed this warning: Clogs, like other types of conventional footwear, cause or contribute to many foot and toe problems, including neuromas, plantar fasciosis, and ingrown toenails.
-And they do this because they place your feet and toes in an unnatural, compromised position for many hours at a time.
-It’s only by examining the harmful design features included in most clogs, though, that you’ll get a better sense of how clogs actually impair foot health and cause problems.
+And they do this because they hold your foot and toes in an unnatural, compromised position for many hours at a time.
+It’s only by examining the harmful design elements included in most clogs, though, that you’ll get a better sense of how clogs actually impair foot health and cause problems.

-The following design features are common inclusions in most clogs.
-These features, either individually or collectively, alter foot anatomy and function in unfavorable ways and should be avoided:
+The following design elements are common inclusions in most clogs (as well as in other types of dressier footwear).
+These elements, either individually or collectively, alter foot anatomy and function in unfavorable ways and should be avoided:

-2. Heel Elevation: Most clogs possess a design feature called heel elevation that raises your heel above your forefoot.
+Heel Elevation: Most clogs possess a design element called heel elevation that raises your heel above your forefoot.
 Heel elevation is problematic for several reasons.
-First, it destabilizes your inherently strong principle foot arch (your medial longitudinal arch).
-Second, it places excessive pressure on the ball of your foot and the many important structures located in this part of your foot (e.g., bones, nerves, etc.).
+First, it destabilizes your inherently strong main foot arch (your medial longitudinal arch).
+Second, it places excessive pressure on the ball of your foot and the many important structures located in this part of your foot (e.g., bones, nerves, blood vessels, etc.).
 And third, it increases your likelihood of an ankle sprain, as an elevated heel is less stable and rolls more freely from side to side than a heel that is flat on the ground.
 A foot-healthy shoe has a completely flat sole from heel to toe.

-4. Toe Spring: Toe spring is another major design flaw built into most conventional footwear, including clogs.
-Toe spring, also known as toe ramping, is a design feature that elevates your toes above your forefoot.
-When combined with heel elevation, toe spring effectively acts to invert your main foot arch, destabilizing your arch and putting excessive pressure on the ball of your foot.
+Toe Spring: Toe spring is another major design flaw built into most conventional footwear, including clogs.
+Toe spring, also known as toe ramping, is a design element that elevates your toes above your forefoot.
+When combined with heel elevation, toe spring effectively inverts your main foot arch, destabilizing your arch and putting excessive pressure on the ball of your foot.
 When it comes to toe spring, what’s especially pronounced in most clogs (even more than other types of footwear) is both the toe spring itself and the rigidity of this toe spring.
 The rigid toe spring built into most clogs holds or immobilizes your toes in an unnatural, extended position, which contributes to foot tendon imbalances and tight toe extensor muscles over time.
-Tight toe extensor muscles and tendons can cause various toe deformities, collectively known as crooked toes.
+Tight toe extensor muscles and tendons can cause various toe deformities, a problem collectively known as crooked toes.

 Clogs and other conventional footwear can cause both immediate and long-term discomfort and foot problems.
 Some research also indicates that the loads on hip and knee joints are significantly higher in people who wear conventional footwear than in those who go barefoot.
 A 2006 study published in the journal Arthritis and Rheumatism states that conventional footwear may be contributing to the prevalence and progression of hip and knee osteoarthritis in our society.
 Osteoarthritis is an extremely painful joint problem that’s associated with excessive joint wear and tear.
 This health problem can significantly affect your quality of life and keep you from enjoying your favorite physical activities.